KDE/md4qt/README.md

       TextParsingOpts<Trait> &, const typename Trait::StringList &)>;
   ```

-  You will get already parsed `Paragraph` with all items in it.
+  You will get already parsed `MD::Paragraph` with all items in it.
 And you are
   able to process remaining raw text data and check it for what you need.

-  `TextParsingOpts` is an auxiliary structure with some data.
+  `MD::TextParsingOpts` is an auxiliary structure with some data.
 You are interested
   in `bool collectRefLinks;`, when this flag is `true` the parser is in a state of
   collecting reference links, and on this stage plugin may do nothing.

   A last argument of plugin function is a user data, that was passed to
   `MD::Parser::addTextPlugin()` method.

-  A most important thing in `TextParsingOpts` structure is a
+  A most important thing in `MD::TextParsingOpts` structure is a
-  `std::vector< TextData > m_rawTextData;`.
+  `std::vector<TextData> m_rawTextData;`.
 This vector contains not processed raw
   text data from `Markdown`.
 The size of `m_rawTextData` is the same as a count of
-  `Text` items in `Paragraph`, and theirs sizes should remain equal.
+  `MD::Text` items in `MD::Paragraph`, and theirs sizes should remain equal.
 So, if you replace
   one of text item with something, for example link, corresponding text item
-  should be removed from `Paragraph` and `m_rawTextData`.
+  should be removed from `MD::Paragraph` and `m_rawTextData`.
 Or if you replace just
-  a part of text item - it should be modified in `Paragraph` and `m_rawTextData`.
+  a part of text item - it should be modified in `MD::Paragraph` and `m_rawTextData`.
   Be careful, it's UB, if you will make a mistake here, possibly you will crash.

-  One more thing - don't forget to set positions of elements in `Document` to new
+  One more thing - don't forget to set positions of elements in `MD::Document` to new
   values if you change something, and don't forget about such things like
-  `openStyles()` and `closeStyles()` of `ItemWithOpts` items.
+  `MD::ItemWithOpts::openStyles()` and `MD::ItemWithOpts::closeStyles()`.
 Document should
   remain correct after your manipulations, so any syntax highlighter, for example,
   won't do a mistake.

-  Note, that `TextData` is
+  Note, that `MD::TextData` is

   ```cpp
   struct TextData {